RoboStack/ros-noetic/CONTRIBUTING.md

 3. Install vinca: `pip install git+https://github.com/RoboStack/vinca.git@master --no-deps`
 4. Clone this repo: `git clone https://github.com/RoboStack/ros-noetic.git`
 5. `cd ros-noetic`
-6. `cp vinca_linux_64.yaml vinca.yaml` (replace with your platform as necessary)
+6. Make a symbolic link between your platform's yaml and `vinca.yaml`.
+Examples
+* `ln vinca_linux_64.yaml vinca.yaml`
+* `ln vinca_osx.yaml vinca.yaml`
+* `mklink vinca.yaml vinca_win.yaml`
-7. Modify `vinca.yaml` as you please, e.g. add new packages to be built.
+7. Modify your environments yaml as you please, e.g. add new packages to be built.
 8. Run vinca to generate the recipe by executing `vinca --multiple`
-9. Move to the `recipes/ros-noetic-XXX/` folder to find the recipes that need to be (re)build.
+9. Move to the `recipes` folder to find the recipes that need to be (re)build.
 Note that at least one package needs to be (re)build for folder to show up.
-10. Build the recipe from the recipe folder using boa: `boa build . -m ../../.ci_support/conda_forge_pinnings.yaml -m ../../conda_build_config.yaml`
+10. Build the recipe from the recipe folder using boa: `boa build . -m ../.ci_support/conda_forge_pinnings.yaml -m ../conda_build_config.yaml`

 # How does it work?
 - The `vinca.yaml` file specifies which packages should be built.